What Is Virtual Volunteering?

 Another issue related to online volunteering is that it may be prohibitive for seniors or people without Internet access or computers.
 According to a 2015 study by the Bureau of Labor Statistics, the elderly made up almost 25 percent of the volunteer population.
 While those in this older demographic have the time and inclination to serve as online volunteers, many won’t take advantage of virtual volunteering.
 During this time when in-person opportunities are limited, seniors are at a real disadvantage to share their much-needed experience, skills, and time with others in the community.

 The MATTERbox Volunteer Kit: Volunteer From Home

-The MATTERbox Volunteer Kit is a unique virtual opportunity that connects volunteers to recipients in a personal way.
-It also provides individuals of all ages, from children to seniors, a volunteer opportunity to make a meaningful impact in the community.
+The MATTERbox Volunteer Kit is a unique virtual opportunity that connects online volunteers to recipients in a personal way.
+It also provides individuals of all ages, from youth to seniors, with the ability to make a meaningful impact in the community.
 All from the comfort and safety of their homes, based on their availability.

 As the pandemic has taken its toll on our economy, food insecurity has risen across the country.
 Feeding America, the largest hunger-relief organization in the United States, estimated that approximately 54 million people (1 in 6 people) may experience food insecurity in 2020, including 18 million children (1 in 4 children).

 To address this growing crisis, the global nonprofit organization, MATTER, created the MATTERbox Volunteer Kit.
 This unique kit, designed as a virtual opportunity, comes with everything needed to pack 50 healthy snack packs that can be given to local organizations for distribution into the community.

 Schools, community centers, children’s programs, youth camps, first responders, hospitals, homeless shelters, and other community organizations use MATTERbox snack packs as an easy and convenient service to provide healthy food for those in need.